Hello Planning Mashers!

 - Stamps are cheap.
 Well, there are different prices for stamps, but if you use them a lot even the expensive ones will pay off.

 Types Of Stamps

 There are two basic types of stamps, rubber, and acrylic.

-Rubber stamps are old-school.
-In fact, these are probably the ones you used when you went to school on your arts and crafts lessons.
+These are old-school.
+In fact, these are probably the ones you used when you went to school during your arts and crafts lessons.

 They are, well, made of rubber and are mounted on a woodblock.